IRIS Sahand (2012)

-Sahand (سهند) is a in the Southern Fleet of the Islamic Republic of Iran Navy, named in memory of the sunk frigate bearing the same name of the Sahand volcano.
+IRIS Sahand (سهند) was a in the Southern Fleet of the Islamic Republic of Iran Navy, named in memory of the sunk frigate bearing the same name of the Sahand volcano.
+She was destroyed by United States forces during the 2026 Iran war.

 Description

-Sahand was equipped with a locally-manufactured point-defense weapon system dubbed "Kamand."
+Sahand was equipped with a locally-manufactured point-defense weapon system dubbed "Kamand".
 The Kamand close-in weapon system can destroy any target approaching the destroyer from a distance/altitude of 2–4 km by firing between 4,000 and 7,000 rounds per minute.
 Sahand is armed with anti-ship cruise missiles and has a helicopter deck and electronic warfare systems.